 The people you know will support your fundraising if you support it yourself and tell your personal experiences.
 Here’s my story that I posted on Facebook.

-Today, we received a phone call at the Ohio Literacy Bank from Diane, who lives in a small Ohio town.
+Today, we received a phone call at the Ohio Literacy Bank from Diana, who lives in a small Ohio town.
 She needed our mailing address.
-Diane has been buying copies of Highlights for Children and Taste of Home magazine, and more from her local newsstand every few months, recently over $80 worth of magazines, and shipping them to MagLiteracy.org to share her magazine love with kindred at-risk readers.
+Diana has been buying copies of Highlights for Children and Taste of Home magazine, and more from her local newsstand every few months, recently over $80 worth of magazines, and shipping them to MagLiteracy.org to share her magazine love with kindred at-risk readers.
 She always includes a nice note, and wants to hear back that we received them.
-We guessed over time that Diane was not comfortable with email, and confirmed that with her today on the phone.

 Literacy is a light to brighten the lives of those in humanity’s dark corners.
 This weekend, an army of volunteers descended on the Ohio Literacy Bank and other places, to upcycle thousands of donated magazines to at risk readers reached via food banks, pantries, and schools in Ohio, a women’s homeless shelter in New York City, programs serving school children and families in Memphis, Mississippi, and Alabama, schools in central India, and a humanitarian organization in the Kashmir region.